Looking for a full, FREE The Mastery of Love summary?

 - The Dream Master

 - Seeing With Eyes of Love

 Who Wrote the Mastery of Love?

 Don Miguel Ruiz is a nagual — a master who guides an individual to personal freedom — from the Toltec Eagle Knight lineage.

 The knowledge and teachings of the ancient Toltec — a society from ancient southern Mexico — were once considered esoteric and remained veiled behind walls of secrecy.

 Ruiz is one nagual who chose to share this Toltec wisdom with the world after a near-death experience changed his life and altered his perspectives.

 How Long Is the Mastery of Love?

-The Mastery of Love is 205 short and easy-to-read pages long.
+The Mastery of Love is 205 short and easy-to-read pages long (main content only).
 At an average reading speed of ~238 words per minute it should take about 3 and a half hours to read.
 (For a breakdown, see this interesting article on how long it takes to read 200 pages.)